artlasovsky/fyrlykt/readme.md

 ## Fyrlykt - Connect Loupedeck+ to DaVinci Resolve
-_tested on Windows 10 (should work on macOS, but I can't check it)_
+_tested on Windows 10 (should build and work on macOS, and even Linux)_

 Author: Art Lasovsky [(website)](https://artlasovsky.com)